Moslemjaw/VerdaWeb/replit.md

-# Lumière - Modern Women's Fashion E-commerce Platform
+# Verda - Modern Women's Fashion E-commerce Platform

 ## Overview

-Lumière is a luxury women's fashion e-commerce web application that provides an elegant shopping experience with high-end visual design.
+Verda is a luxury women's fashion e-commerce web application that provides an elegant shopping experience with high-end visual design.
 The platform features product browsing, user authentication, and an admin dashboard for managing products and users.
 Built with a modern full-stack architecture, it emphasizes smooth animations, minimalist aesthetics, and responsive design.

 ## User Preferences